The following programs are past initiatives or programs that received substantial funding from Rose Community Foundation during their startup phase.

 BOOST (Building Organizational Operating Strength Together) was a grant initiative designed to strengthen Rose Community Foundation grantees that were experiencing rapid organizational growth or were in their startup phase.
 Read the final assessment report (PDF).

 Colorado Health Institute (CHI) is the state’s center for health-data resources and analysis.
 Rose Community Foundation, Caring for Colorado Foundation and The Colorado Trust provided nearly $6 million for CHI’s first five years of operation.

 The Endowment Challenge was a three-year grant initiative started in 1999 to create endowments at local Jewish organizations.
 At the end of 2002, nearly $19 million in permanent endowment funds had been established benefiting 19 Denver/Boulder Jewish institutions.
 We continue to support nonprofit organizations in establishing endowments.
-Learn more about opening an endowment fund at the Foundation.

 The Next Generation Initiative was a project geared to deepen the connection of Jews in their 20s and 30s with Jewish life.
 Read more about this work in the report, Legwork, Framework, Artwork: Engaging the Next Generation of Jews.
 As a result of findings from this project, we established Roots & Branches Foundation.
 Learn more about this collaborative philanthropy program for Jewish people ages 25 to 40.

 The Denver Opportunity Youth Initiative is a collective impact strategy to build and deepen pathways that achieve better outcomes in education and employment for opportunity youth.
 Opportunity youth are young adults between the ages 16 and 24 who are disconnected from school and or employment.

 This initiative was incubated at Rose Community Foundation and is now housed at the Denver Chamber of Commerce.